G-Core/product-documentation/documentation/cdn/view-statistics-of-a-cdn-resource.md

 ## Reports overview

 Reports is a section of your control panel that displays statistics on your CDN resources.
-There are two tabs in the section: “Statistics” (basic reports are available on all tariffs) and “Advanced analytics” (paid option.)
+There are two tabs in the section:

+- Statistics: Basic reports are available on all tariffs
+- Advanced analytics: Paid option

 ## Statistics